Impact and Programs

 This past year, participants in MICC’s Social, Careers, and Community Programs built relationships, found purposeful employment, and gained and sustained their independence.
 No different than we proudly reported last year, MICC continues to have a 98% employment rate — well above the national employment rate of 58% for adults on the spectrum (Drexel Autism Institute).

 As we look to solidify our strategic plan in 2022-2023, MICC’s Board of Directors, Leadership Team, and entire staff are focused on working alongside participants to explore opportunities to strengthen programming and expand and improve the accessibility of our facilities.
 We will accomplish the challenges ahead like we have done this past year - by coming together.

 MICC serves autistic and neurodivergent adults and their families.

 Geographic Area Served

 MICC is located in the Twin Cities area in Richfield, Minnesota.
-The vast majority of our graduates choose to stay in the nearby area to be able to participate in our life-long Community Program.
-College student's families come from all over the United States.
-MICC is SEVIS approved and can accept applications from international students.
+The vast majority of our graduates choose to stay in the nearby area to be able to participate in our lifelong Community program.
+Undergraduate students' families come from all over the United States with a significant emphasis on Minnesota residents.